dikanstudio/LanguageAndCompiler/README.md

 Installation instructions can be found at the end of this document.

-**NOTE: do not pass to students, this repository contains all solutions!**
+**NOTE: this is the student repository.
+It is a partial copy of the main repository.**

 # Commands